Direct In

 The Direct In features:

-- full preamp section including bridged Normal and Bright channels,
+- (a solid-state emulation of) the full preamp section including bridged Normal and Bright channels

-- a 3-band Hiwatt model tone stack set to my favorite levels (typical David Gilmour settings),
+- 3-band Hiwatt model tone stack set to my favorite levels (typical David Gilmour settings)

-- and a balanced XLR output that sends a strong noise-free signal to the sound board or recording interface.
+- balanced XLR output that sends a strong noise-free signal to the sound board or recording interface.

 Also featured is a THRU jack which is a passive, parallel line from the INSTRUMENT jack that you can send to your amp on stage or any other splitting situation you need.
 You could actually use either the INSTRUMENT or the THRU jack as your input, depending on the way you prefer to set up your board and cables.

 This is not the sort of amp emulator you should expect to give you any amount of overdrive (that will all come from your pedals); it is clean and very articulate yet silky smooth at the same time, with lots of headroom.
-It is designed to give you the most transparent pedal-friendly platform possible, and it does sound like a circa 1977 Hiwatt model DR103, because I tested meticulously against it until I matched not only the tone of the amp but also of the speaker cabinet frequency response.
+It is designed to give you the most transparent pedal-friendly platform possible, and it does sound like a circa 1977 Hiwatt model DR103, because I tested meticulously against it until I matched not only the tone of the amp but also of the speaker cabinet frequency response (which requires a lot of math).

 Finished in a textured black powdercoat that resembles the "elephant skin" tolex of the Hiwatt amp it's modelled after.